 Page 20, 002-5.10.1, last two paragraphs: During the Review Session, it was reported that any and all NITS agreements and DNRs would have to be completely replaced or converted with a new NITS Application and unique identifier with corresponding new DNRs, and other data as required as associated with this new NITS Application.
 These paragraphs summarize that conversion but do not specify to what extent a Network Customer may and/or will be involved in this conversion effort.
 NCEMC also assumes that any PTP request required supporting any DNR, the Auxiliary Transmission for the DNR(s) would also need to be replaced with new PTP requests (maybe).
 NCEMC has major concerns about this conversion in that there is the possibility that gaps may exist such that it loses its ability to manage DNRs or schedule network transaction using its network scheduling rights or other tagging mechanism to reliably serve load in multiple areas given that each TP may have different approaches to the conversion process.
 NCEMC encourages NAESB to hold transition webinars similarly to what it is doing for transition from NERC TSIN to the EIR to provide “how to” training such that this conversion is consistent among all Transmission Providers and all Network Customers of those TPs for each region as practical.
 NCEMC also suggests that all Transmission Providers must communicate such transition on their OASIS via an OASIS posting to notify its Network Customers within its area well in advance as to when this conversion is to take place.
 There should also be an overlap, if possible, for use of the 1.6 and 2.0 data structures to minimize potential gaps of existing network and PTP service provided to NITS customers during the conversion process.

+3/13/12 put in document for the TP for the conversion and give a 30 day comment period for the TC to convey problems/discrepencies to the TP.
+Finalize plans 30 days prior to cut over ( to prepare for tagging, training, etc.).

 Page 84, 002-101.3.2.14, 3rd paragraph, 1st sentence: Replace “WEQ-001-xx” with “WEQ-001-23”.

+3/14/12 accepted

 Page 86, 002-101.3.2.15, 3rd and 5th paragraphs: It is not clear to NCEMC why “the capacity to be terminated must be supplied as a negative valued integer MW quantity…” when “the amount of capacity terminated over time for the DNR shall be subtracted from the total DNR capacity amount designated…”.
 This seems to be counter-intuitive to the concept of termination.
 Can’t the software actually handle the subtraction?
 Please explain, clarify or modify standard.

+3/14/12 not accepted made this way to make customer be sure that negative is being reduced and not the value the resource is being taken to.
+This will be delta and not what to take the value to.

 Page 89, 002-101.3.2.17, 3rd and 4th paragraphs: It is not clear to NCEMC why “the capacity to be terminated must be supplied as a negative valued integer MW quantity… “ when “the amount of capacity terminated over time for the DNR shall be subtracted from the total DNR capacity amount designated…”.
 This seems to be counter-intuitive to the concept of termination.
 Can’t the software actually handle the subtraction?
 Please explain, clarify or modify standard.

+3/14/12 not accepted made this way to make customer be sure that negative is being reduced and not the value the resource is being taken to.
+This will be delta and not what to take the value to.